 My Spotify numbers are weak compared to my other social stats.
 I hover around 1200 listeners and 3600 streams per month.
 Very few of those streams come from playlists, which means I’ve got a lot of room for improvement!

-Sadly, the stats above are after my campaign with Playlist Push, a paid service that promises to get your music on Spotify playlists.
+Sadly, the stats above are after my campaign with Playlist Push (referral link), a paid service that promises to get your music on Spotify playlists.
 So uh… spoiler alert?

 That said, another Spotify playlist pitching service I was hoping to review, The Falling Apple, rejected it.